GerritCodeReview/plugins_replication/src/main/resources/Documentation/config.md

 	When not set, defaults to the plugin's data directory.

+replication.rsyncPath
+:	Path to the `rsync` binary on the host running Gerrit, used by the
+	`@PLUGIN@ repair --copy-packs` command when transferring pack files to SSH destinations.
+Set this when the Gerrit runtime user's `PATH` does not contain `rsync`, or to pin a specific build.

+	Default: `rsync` (resolved via the Gerrit runtime user's `PATH`)

 remote.NAME.url
 :	Address of the remote server to push to.
 Multiple URLs may be
 	specified within a single remote block, listing different